This page includes user manuals for two applications:

 taxa = taxa(names=1:{{n = 10}});

-Given the command line argument -D 'n=5;L=50', the simulation will be done using 50 as the new value of L and 5 to the value of n.
+Given the command line argument -D "n=5;L=50", the simulation will be done using 50 as the new value of L and 5 to the value of n.

-LPhy extensions
+LPhy extensions and installation

 LPhyBEAST installation

-1. To install LPhyBEAST, start BEAUti and from the menu go to File => Manage Packages to launch Package Manager.
+1. To install LPhyBEAST core, start BEAUti and from the menu go to File => Manage Packages to launch Package Manager.
+More details are here

 2. Select lphybeast from the packages list, then click Install/Upgrade button to install.